 “And we absolutely did not expect that we would see a surge in new volunteers.
 This has been a really big bonus.”

 The news has led to the donation of 200 litterpickers, gloves and bags by local corporate and trust company Suntera Global to assist the charity linking up with families across the Island.

-Mark Reynolds, Suntera Global Director and Managing Director of the Isle of Man office, said, "Beach Buddies are our Charity of the Year for 2020 and we wanted to do what we could to help support them during this unprecedented time.
+Mark Reynolds, Chief Operating Officer at Suntera Global, said, "Beach Buddies are our Charity of the Year for 2020 and we wanted to do what we could to help support them during this unprecedented time.

 “As we’ve all experienced over the past few weeks, it can be hugely beneficial to get out in the fresh air after so long inside and with many of us heading out to outdoor spaces, we can all take part in Beach Buddies’ initiatives.